Lilyjjo/tldr-research/README.md

 Setting up the L1 contract takes about ~10 minutes to run.
 It deploys and initializes all of the uniswap code, the L1 auction code, and sets up the swapper and bidders with the needed funds and state to be able to swap the pool's tokens and place bids on the auction contract.
 All of the bidder/swapper keys in the .env need funds on the target L1 for this to complete.
 ```
-cd poc_first_swap_auction
+cd solidity_code
 forge script script/Deployments.s.sol:Deployments --broadcast --legacy -vv --verify --sig "freshL1Contracts(bool,bool)" true true
 ```
-5. Put the outputted deployed addresses into `poc_first_swap_auction/.env`.
+5. Put the outputted deployed addresses into `solidity_code/.env`.
 Those addresses are used for deploying the Suave contracts and by the rust servers.
 6. Deploy the Suave Auction contract
 ```
-cd poc_first_swap_auction
+cd solidity_code
 forge script script/Deployments.s.sol:Deployments --sig "deploySuaveAMMAuction()" --broadcast --legacy -vv
 ```
-7. Put the outputted deployed address into `poc_first_swap_auction/.env`.
+7. Put the outputted deployed address into `solidity_code/.env`.
 8. Initalize the suapp's inital state
 This command is flakey, run until all 3 CCRs are sent.
 ```